People

 Alexa Taylor, Director, Disability Accommodations and Success Strategies (DASS)

 Alexa received her B.S. from Oklahoma State University and her M.S. in Counseling Psychology from the University of North Texas, and, in 2002, received her Texas LPC license (Licensed Professional Counselor).
-Before joining the A-LEC staff in 2001, she worked as a Neuropsychology Therapist at the Baylor Institute for Rehabilitation, and with children at the Lena Pope Home.
+She joined the SMU family in 2001.
 In her position with DASS, she enjoys helping students find new, more efficient ways to study and advocate for themselves as well as helping the SMU community understand disability issues.
-She enjoys the outdoors, college sports, and Mexican food.
-She lives in Dallas with her husband, son and daughter, and their Australian Shepherd, Bogey.

 alexat@smu.edu